 Balcones Baby Blue – Blue Corn Whisky

-This blue corn-based whisky is the cornerstone of the Balcones Distillery and the very first whiskey produced from Texas since the bad old days of prohibition.
+Balcones Baby Blue is a blue corn-based whisky and the cornerstone of the Balcones Distillery and the very first whiskey produced from Texas since the bad old days of prohibition.

 Keeping with the tradition of corn whiskey making, it is willingly fresh with a nutty and melted butter nose and a warm finish.